 The School of Public Health at the University of Washington is recognized worldwide for its strength in public health research.
-In fiscal year 2018, the SPH faculty was awarded more than $180 million in external funding for research and training from federal, state, and local governmental agencies, as well as private foundations.
+In fiscal year 2020, the SPH faculty was awarded $200 million in external funding for research and training from federal, state and local governmental agencies, as well as private foundations.

 - global environmental change and health

 - health policy and systems